dmrdvn/dmrdvn/README.md

 ### Hi there 👋 I'm Hasan Hamit Demirdoven.
 <u><b>Who Im I</b></u>: A passionate Web3 developer from Turkey.
-- 💻 I’m currently working on [PredictorsApp](https://predictors-dapp.vercel.app/)
+- 💻 I’m currently working on [Chainlab](https://chainlab.dev)
 - 👨‍🏫 I’m currently learning **the depths of the Web3 world.**
-- 💬 You can ask me about **JavaScript, Solidity, Mobile Development.**
+- 💬 You can ask me about **JavaScript, Solidity, Rust and Mobile Development.**
 - 📨 How to reach me **hello@herasoft.com.tr** or **demirdoven.hh@gmail.com**
 - 📽️ I sometimes make videos about the Web3 ecosystem and dApp development on my <a href="https://www.youtube.com/channel/UC5vE0wzG3bLJjtM2Wbut96g" target="blank">YT channel</a>
 - 📃 You can check out my <a href="https://dmrdvn.gitbook.io/web3-dev-handbook" target="blank">Web3 Dev HandBook</a>, a comprehensive resource for Web3 developers.